Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Kody Daffer

-District 13 House B
+Idaho House of Representatives, District 13 Seat B

 Kody Daffer is a Republican candidate challenging incumbent Rep. Steve Tanner in the Republican primary for the Idaho House of Representatives in District 13B on May 19, 2026.
 Daffer lives in Nampa and is seeking his first elected office at the state level.
 District 13B covers part of Canyon County in the Nampa area.
+The Republican primary winner will face the general election on November 3, 2026.
+No Democratic candidate filed for the seat, according to Ballotpedia.

 Background

-Daffer holds a master’s degree in real estate development and works for a developer in the Nampa area, with a professional background he describes as giving him an understanding of how community growth affects infrastructure, housing costs, and city planning.
-He served four years on the Nampa Planning and Zoning Commission, a nine-member advisory body appointed by the Nampa mayor and confirmed by City Council that makes recommendations on annexations, zoning changes, subdivisions, and comprehensive plan amendments.
-His Planning and Zoning work included participation in decisions on development projects throughout the Nampa area.
-His campaign website describes his life as grounded in faith, family, and community.
+Daffer is 36 years old and has lived in the Treasure Valley since 2018.
+He married his wife Kylie in 2021, and the couple purchased their first home and welcomed a son in Nampa.
+Daffer and his wife also co-own a flower shop, and he is a real estate developer, as reported by the Idaho Press.
+Daffer holds a master's degree in real estate development and works for a developer in the Nampa area, with a professional background he describes as giving him an understanding of how community growth affects infrastructure, housing costs, and city planning, as outlined on his campaign website.
+He served four years on the Nampa Planning and Zoning Commission, a nine-member advisory body appointed by the Nampa mayor and confirmed by City Council that makes recommendations on annexations, zoning changes, subdivisions, and comprehensive plan amendments, according to his campaign website and coverage in the Idaho Press.

 Political Career

 Daffer has not previously held elected office.
 In November 2025, he ran for the Nampa City Council District 1 seat in a nonpartisan municipal race, losing to Debbie Skaug 59% to 41%, as reported by the Idaho Press.
 Both candidates received endorsements from the Nampa Chamber of Commerce in that race.
 His 2026 candidacy for Idaho House District 13B represents his first bid for state legislative office.
 Incumbent Steve Tanner, who won the seat in 2024 by defeating then-incumbent Kenny Wroten in the Republican primary, is also running in the May 19, 2026 primary, per Ballotpedia.
+Daffer and Tanner appeared together at a Nampa Chamber of Commerce candidate forum on April 14, 2026.

 Policy Positions